 - Severe pain

 Surgery to remove the fistula is termed as fistulectomy.
-The surgery procedure is finalized by evaluating the type of fistula and the area having fistula.
+The surgical procedure is finalized by evaluating the type of fistula and the area having the fistula.
 Diagnosing the presence of fistula is generally performed under anesthesia.
-An instrument named as probe is passed through the anal opening examining the interior tract.
+An instrument named as the probe is passed through the anal opening examining the interior tract.
 The Surgeon takes extra care in not causing an injury while passing the probe inside the opening.
 After completing the diagnose depending on the complexity of the fistula treatments are finalized.